ONSdigital/sdc-int-rh-service/README.md

     8a9d5db4bbee34fd16e40aa2aaae52cfbdf1842559023614c30edb480ec252b4  -

-9) **Check the get request results**

-Firstly confirm that the curl command, from the previous step, returned a 200 status.
+Confirm that the curl command, from the previous step, returned a 200 status.

 Also verify that it contains a line such as:
 "caseStatus": "OK",

-10) **Check the respondent authenticated event in the terminal window listening to the subscription**
+In the terminal window listening to the subscription you created, check to see if a message was received

 Format the event text and make sure it looks like: